khoahoang21/Vaccination/README.md

 ### Welcome to the Vaccination Management repository!

-Welcome to the FPT University Asset Management System repository!

 ### Overview

 The Vaccination Management will be a Web application that manages vaccination for a preventive medicine center.
 The application is based on the urgent need of vaccination management for a large number of users.
 This application helps the manual work optimize by simple, time-saving and efficient operation.